Data Sources - Using External Test Data

 Attaching a data source to a stub

-Once your data source has been set up correctly, following the steps in creating a data source, it can be attached to a stub.
+Once your data source has been set up correctly, following the steps in creating a CSV data source, or creating a database data source it can be attached to a stub.

 To attach a data source to a stub in WireMock Cloud, navigate to the desired stub and open the “Data source” section.